Tianjin Metro: One-way ticket

-Common Stored Value Ticket
+Common stored value ticket

 Stored-value tickets can be repeatedly used for the regular subway passengers, the fare for each journey outbound passengers through the gates when the balance deducted from the stored-value tickets.
 Within one year of non-use of stored-value tickets as expired, outdated stored-value tickets available at the station free update procedures for handling customer service center.
-Common Stored Value Ticket holders to enjoy 10% off travel.
+Common stored value ticket holders enjoy 10% off travel.

 Student discount tickets and tickets for the elderly

 All full-time students attending schools, technical secondary, craftsmen, and vocational schools with student ID issued by letter may purchase student tickets and enjoy a student discount.

 Seniors between 60 and 69 years old with a "Tianjin old preference card" (green) can buy discounted senior tickets, seniors 70 years old and older, with a "Tianjin old preference card" (purple) may purchase specially discounted tickets.

-Half-price tickets, and by sub-votes

-On 8 December 2006 (Tianjin Metro) Line 1 ordered to launch half-price tickets, a free second ticket and group ticket three kinds of tickets.

-Half-price ticket card prepaid value of 200 yuan, the sale price of 100 yuan, 10 yuan deposit required to pay extra for a total purchase price of 110 per issue.
-So doing half-price ticket fare can be enjoyed nine discount and eventually converted into 4.5 fold.
-Half-price tickets from the purchase date (including day of) 90 days, the use of force within the validity period can not be recharged, the amount within 90 days after the ticket automatically cleared, tickets void.
-When it expires, the undamaged coupon presents their deposit slip and a detailed description to any customer service center station, with a refundable deposit of 10 Yuan.

-By sub-votes is divided into two kinds: first, the amount of 35 yuan ticket can take 20 times, pay extra 10 yuan deposit for a total purchase price of 45.
-The second vote the amount of 80 can take 50 times, pay extra 10 yuan deposit for a total purchase price of 90.
-By sub-vote from the date of purchase, valid for 30 days after expiry, the card automatically cleared by Ci.
-If all the x-use within the validity period has finished, you can vote again to take within the Result purchase the corresponding times, since the Result date, the purchase by meeting the entry into force is still valid for 30 days.
-As of 2007 December 30, by sub-votes will not accept refill, take the time to use the remaining card after the ticket void.